YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 </details>

 #### Computation for LDA
 We can see from (\ref{eqn_lda}) and (\ref{eqn_qda}) that computations of discriminant functions can be simplified if we diagonalize the covariance matrices first.
-That is, data are transformed to have an identity covariance matrix.
+That is, data are transformed to have an identity covariance matrix (no correlation, variance of 1).
 In the case of LDA, here's how we proceed with the computation:

 1. Perform eigen-decompostion on the pooled covariance matrix:
 $$